scup/aws-lambda-infra-functions/README.md

 - GRAPHQL_API_URL: the full url to call a GraphQL query/mutation.
 Example: http://somegraphqlapi.com/graphql
 - GRAPHQL_QUERY: the query to be executed in the GraphQL API.
 Example: 'mutation ($data:String!){ someMutation(data:$data) }'
 - GRAPHQL_VAR: the name of the variable that will receive the entire content from the HTTP body.
 Example: 'data'

+### kinesisToGraphql

+**handler**: lambda.kinesisToGraphql

+**description**: function that send Kinesis Stream/Kinesis Analytics by posting them in GraphQL Api.

+**environment variables**:

+- GRAPHQL_API_URL: the full url to call a GraphQL query/mutation.
+Example: http://somegraphqlapi.com/graphql
+- GRAPHQL_QUERY: the query to be executed in the GraphQL API.
+Example: 'mutation ($data:String!){ someMutation(data:$data) }'
+- GRAPHQL_VAR: the name of the variable that will receive the entire content from the HTTP body.
+Example: 'data'
+- GRAPHQL_HEADERS: (Optional) an cookie formatted string of custom headers to send on request